Wojciechm-AdapptLimited/train-scheduler/README.md

 Repo for Big Data and Distributed Systems project.

-The project is done with Cassandra and Postgres.
+The project is done with Cassandra.
 The topic is a Train scheduler.

 The trains periodically send their location and other sensor information to the database.